Posture Correction Treatment

 Wellness Care

-Once your body has had the chance to heal, we believe it is important to continue with wellness care by having periodic adjustments to help prevent future problems and enable your body to continue to function at its most optimal level.
-Your lifestyle, health goals and practitioner’s advice will determine the frequency of care for you.
+Once your body has had the chance to heal, we believe it is important to continue with care by having periodic checkups to help prevent future problems and to enable your body to continue to function at its most optimal level.
+Your lifestyle, health goals, and practitioner’s advice will determine the frequency of care that is right for you.

 Frequently Asked Questions

-We have helped many people with their poor posture, all of whom have commented how much their posture has improved after completing a course of Chiropractic and massage care.
+We have helped many people with poor posture, all of whom have commented how much their posture has improved after completing a course of Chiropractic care and massage care.
 In order to ascertain whether we could help you, we would perform a thorough consultation and examination.
-Before committing to any care plan, you would know: what we have found, how we can help, how long it will take and how much it will cost.
-If we determine Chiropractic cannot help you, we would refer you to the person who could.
+Before committing to any care, you would know: what we have found, if and how we can help, how long it will take and how much it will cost to get right.
+If we determine we cannot help you, we would refer you to the person who could.

 Correct posture helps to reduce pressure on muscles, ligaments, bones and nerves.
 The average head weighs approximately 10-12 pounds, and it’s estimated that for every inch the head is held forward in poor posture, an additional 10 pounds of weight is loaded onto the neck.
 Therefore, the first inch the head goes forward can double the load on the neck —and even triple the load if the head goes forward 2 inches.